 Unified logging and legacy logging are the two forms of debug logging used in NetBackup.
-All NetBackup processes use one of these forms of logging.
-Server processes and client processes use unified logging.

 Unified logging creates log file names and messages in a standardized format.
+All NetBackup processes use either unified logging or legacy logging.

-These logging files cannot be easily viewed with a text editor.
-They are in binary format and some of the information is contained in an associated resource file.
-Only the vxloqview command can assemble and display the log information correctly.
+Unlike the files that are written in legacy logging, unified logging files cannot be easily viewed with a text editor.
+The unified logging files are in binary format, and some of the information is contained in an associated resource file.
+Only the vxlogview command can assemble and display the log information correctly.